"'Sirs, what must I do to be saved?' They replied, 'Believe in the Lord Jesus, and you will be saved—you and your household.'"

 • You begin the great adventure for which God created you (John 10:10; 2 Corinthians 5:17; 1 Thessalonians 5:18)

 If you prayed to meet Jesus, please let us know!
 If you have any questions, we want to help you take a next step.
-Stop by a St. Andrews campus this Sunday.
+Stop by the church this Sunday.